mdrsk/Network_Security/readme.md

 EVE-NG is a clientless multivendor network emulation software.
 The EVE-NG is available at https://www.eve-ng.net/

 Most of the hardware components used in this topology are manufactured under the CISCO brand, nonethless other security products (such as IPS, IDS, NIDS, HIDS etc.) may be from another vendor.
 The idea of this project is to not focus on a specific vendor equipment but rather to present the idea of securing a simple network in accordance with the NIST Cybersecurity Framework, which should guarantee the basic-level of compliance with the information security standards such as ISO/IEC.
 Additionally, once all the below technical controls are implemented in our infrastructure, an audit will be performed to show that the network is somehow secure.
-This although does not mean that the audit will not find any issues, mainly due to the fact that we will be implementing only selected controls.
+The audit will have a holistic approach as we will try to find out what was implemented properly and what could have been implemented in a better way.
+This although does not mean that the audit will not find any issues, mainly due to the fact that we will be implementing only selected controls - the ideal result will be when our audit has some findings of various severities.

 The following control categories will be in the focus of our interest and the network will be implemented in a way to be compliant with: